 The pitfalls of anonymous employee feedback aren’t often talked about.
 Here’s how it can backfire.

-As the CEO of Know Your Company, I often get asked about my opinion on asking employees for anonymous feedback.
+As the CEO of Know Your Team, I often get asked about my opinion on asking employees for anonymous feedback.
 Is it a useful approach?
 Would I recommend it?

 My answer is the same each time: I hate anonymous feedback.
 I hate giving it, and I hate receiving it.
 Here’s why.